 Top 12 Universities in Boston

-The top universities in Boston are one of the major reasons for students to choose the metropolitan area.
+The top universities in Boston USA are one of the major reasons for students to choose the metropolitan area.
 Boston also offers a very pleasant lifestyle for students and a great academic aspect.
 If you're wondering what sets these universities apart from other universities in the United States, keep reading to find out about the acceptance rates, top courses, and a lot more:

 1. Harvard University